Introduction

 Note: The above statement does not include:

-Gallagher Benefit Services Holdings Limited UK and their relevant subsidiaries, click here for their statement.
+Gallagher Benefit Services Holdings Limited UK and their relevant subsidiaries, click here for their statement, and

 Modern Slavery Statement - Gallagher Specialty